shafikahmed/Ops_challenge/README.md

 # Ops_challenge

 Files:
-ipynb - code for data cleansing and formatting excel - file with graphs and analysis pdf - summary, overview and solution for challenge
+<br />ipynb - code for data cleansing and formatting
+<br />excel - file with graphs and analysis
+<br />pdf - summary, overview and solution for challenge